andreasvirkus/cottage/README.md

   - Refactor to use either scoped styles or CSS modules
   - Add dark theme
 - ~~Add vue-tweezing for morphing SVG (menu border)~~
-- Update to vuepress 1.alpha
+- Update to Vuepress v1
 - Add page transitions
 - Add tags support in page frontmatter and use it in search results
 - Add theme customiser